 Freddie Michell questions how we can expect freedom in the Middle East without first achieving political stability

 Stability brings prosperity, and prosperity encourages freedom.
-This basic statement highlights a sad truth: when you topple a dictator, democracy does not emerge forth fully formed.
-This is why we must consider the implications of intervention on the side of popular revolt against dictators, and whether or not the West continues to come in on the wrong side.
+This statement highlights a sad truth: when you topple a dictator, a stable, democratic state does not emerge fully formed.
+We must consider the implications of Western military intervention.

 Featured image credit: Magharebia